AathifMahir/MauiIcons/src/MauiIcons.Fluent/readme.md

 </Tab>
 ```

-Overall TargetName is Behaves like a Source Property Name, If you want to Apply the Icon to Specific Source, Set the TargetName to Source Property Name, If you want to Apply the Icon to All the Sources, Set the TargetName to `.`
+Overall TargetName Behaves like a Source Property Name, If you want to Apply the Icon to Specific Source, Set the TargetName to Source Property Name, If you want to Apply the Icon to All the Sources, Set the TargetName to `.`
 # License

 **MauiIcons.Fluent**